RPL-CS-UCL/seminar-template/content/3-People.md

 title: People
 nav: People
 people: true
+type: people
 ---

-Project description here!
 Add people to the people folder as the example person.
+Delete this line in `3-People.md` to remove it.